 Before you can be connected to our network we need:

-- An Installation Connection Application that has been signed and accurately completed.
+- An Online Installation Connection Application that has been signed and accurately completed.

 - For large connections i.e. greater than 100 kVA, a capacity guarantee which has been accurately completed and signed may be required (this is generally only for non-residential applications)

-An Installation Connection Application must be completed for all new connections, alterations and temporary connections.
+An Online Installation Connection Application must be completed for all new connections, alterations and temporary connections.

 We appreciate as much prior notice as possible to help us meet your timing requirements.

-To ensure that your request is processed and approved as quickly as possible, the application must be filled in completely, dated and signed.
+To ensure that your request is processed and approved as quickly as possible, the online application must be filled in completely, dated and submitted.

 Your application form must include: